signalflatpak/signal/README.md

 Fairly simple. `ci-build.sh` builds signal in an AMD or ARM docker container and copies the .deb out.

-First, though, run `./update-node.sh 6.12.x` where `6.12.x` is the name of the branch you are building.
-If you get a new nodejs version, update the Dockerfile's `ENV NODE_VERSION` line.

 ```
 export VERSION="6.12.0"
 bash ci-build.sh [arm64/amd64]